docknetwork/sdk/tutorials/src/concepts_did.md

 ```
 did:dock:5CEdyZkZnALDdCAp7crTRiaCq6KViprTM6kHUQCD8X6VqGPW
 ```
-Above DID has method `dock` and the DID identifier is `5CEdyZkZnALDdCAp7crTRiaCq6KViprTM6kHUQCD8X6VqGPW`
+Above DID has method `dock` and the DID identifier is `5CEdyZkZnALDdCAp7crTRiaCq6KViprTM6kHUQCD8X6VqGPW`.
+Dock DID identifiers are 32 bytes in size.

 An example DID Document
 ```